stadium-software/css-utilities/README.md

 ### Prevent clicking

-Prevents users from being able to click on links contained in the control
+Prevents users from be able to click on links contained in the control

 **Class Name**
 ```css